graded-cs-resources/processing_balls_snowflakes_bubbles_template/README.md

 ## A note about academic honesty

-The expecation is that you will complete everything required for a Proficient without using any sources OTHER than our CS Awesome textbook and your own knowledge.
+I have already address the rules for the main portion of the project above.

 For extensions, you will likely need to add things.
 I will be looking for clear evidence that anything you add from this list, or on your own, you figured out at least partially yourself.
-That doesn't mean you can't search things on the internet, because that is part of learning, but it DOES mean you should not be talking about these extension ideas with other students, or teachers, or parents, or tutors.
-Sources should be cited.
-If any code is copy-and-pasted you either need to make sure its clear you understand what it is doing OR state in a comment that you don't understand what it does and you just used it to get it working (which will count toward creativity but not toward programing learning).f
+That doesn't mean you can't search things on the internet or talk to your peers about ideas, because that is part of learning new things, but the expectations is that it will be at least partially your own work in the end.
+Sources must be cited and how you used them explained.
+If any code is copy-and-pasted you either need to make sure its clear you understand what it is doing OR state in a comment that you don't understand what it does and you just used it to get it working, so that I can evaluate it fairly.
+Sometimes we do use code we don't understand - that's abstraction! - but you should not pretend otherwise.

-This is part of academic honesty.
-In order for any of these project extensions to help your grade, you will need to be able to tell me how they worked and how you figured out how to do it.
-If I suspect that these rules have not been followed, and that any work on this project is not your own, you will earn a maximum grade of a Proficient and the traditional consequences of academic dishonesty may follow, including an eventual refusal, on my part, to write a letter of recommendation for you.
+If I suspect that these rules have not been followed, and that you are trying to pass the work of others off as your own, you will earn a maximum grade of a Proficient and the traditional consequences of academic dishonesty may follow.

+Getting a 6 or a 7 is designed to be challenging.
+If you found a source that made it easy, you probably cheated.
+For this reason, I strongly recommend against ChatGPT and other AI tools, at least not until you have made it most of the way through solving a problem.
+It's too easy for it to do all the work, and this is not a "prompting ChatGPT" class.